K3TZR/xLib6000/README.md

 Portions of this code do not work and changes may be added from time to time which will break all or part of this app.

-**NOTE: This code is structured as a Swift Package and should be used as such.
+**NOTE: This code is structured as a Swift Package and should be used as such**

 ## Comments / Questions